WICG/client-hints-infrastructure/README.md

 ## Opt-in mechanism

-Server can opt-in to Client Hints by using the HTTP response headers described in the sections below.
+Servers can opt-in to Client Hints by using the HTTP response headers described in the sections below.
 They can similarly opt-in by using the headers' HTML equivalents, the `<meta>` HTML tag and its `http-equiv` attribute.

 ### `Accept-CH`

-The `Accept-CH` header enables server to request specific hints from the browser.
+The `Accept-CH` header enables servers to request specific hints from the browser.
 The header's value is a comma separated list, where each value in that list represents a request header hint that the server is interested in receiving.